NativeScript/docs-v7/docs/start/ns-setup-linux.md

         For example: `ANDROID_HOME=/android/sdk`
         <blockquote><b>NOTE</b>: This is the directory that contains the <code>tools</code> (just installed) and <code>platform-tools</code> (installed by scripts in the next step) directories.</blockquote>

 1. Install all packages for the Android SDK Platform 25, Android SDK Build-Tools 27.0.3 or later, Android Support Repository, Google Repository and any other SDKs that you may need.
-You can alternatively use the following command, which will install all required packages.In oder to install SDK's go to Android Studio -> Settings -> System Settings -> Android SDK -> Mark all the android versions you would like to support within your project.
+You can alternatively use the following command, which will install all required packages.In oder to install SDK's go to Android Studio -> Settings -> System Settings -> Android SDK -> Mark all the android versions you would like to support within your project (The API Level column indicates the SDK Platform).

     <pre class="add-copy-button"><code class="language-terminal">sudo $ANDROID_HOME/tools/bin/sdkmanager "tools" "emulator" "platform-tools" "platforms;android-25" "build-tools;27.0.3" "extras;android;m2repository" "extras;google;m2repository"
     </code></pre>